GravityKit/GravityView/readme.txt

 == Changelog ==

-= December 15, 2020 =
+= 2.9.3 on December 15, 2020 =

-* Tweak: Improvements to certain events that are recorded when logging is enabled within Gravity Forms
 * Improved: Add search field to the Entry Creator drop-down menu
-* Tweak: Hide field icons for now until our refreshed design is released 😉
+Tweak: Hide field icons (for now) when editing a View...until our refreshed design is released 😉
+* Fixed: Some JavaScript warnings on WordPress 5.6
+* Fixed: Duplicate Entry field doesn't appear for users with custom roles
 * Fixed: Search entries by Payment Date would not yield results
 * Fixed: Uncaught error when one of GravityView's methods is used before WordPress finishes loading
 * Fixed: Duplicate Entry link would only be displayed to users with an administrator role